 First technique is very simple and most of us using this techniques in our work flow using quick selection Tools like, Quick Selection Tool (W), Magical Wand Tool (W) and Polygon Lasso Tool (L).

-Now just add a Layer Mask to landscape layer and boom!.
+Go to Layer > Layer Mask > Reveal Selection to add a Layer Mask to landscape layer and boom!.
 The sky part is gone.
 Very clean and decent selection.

 Why we can’t use Magic Wand Tool (W)?
 Since Magic Wand Tool (W) works based on color samples so it will only make the selection of color area which it samples from the background.
 If you click, with this tool, on the blue parts then only the blue color pixels will be selected not the rest.
 You can see the below image that I’ve clicked on the blue part (top left corner) as a result only those parts, having blue color pixels, is selected.